Van Staal Bailed VSB 250 : The Review

 And in the above photo you can see the second bearing of the drive gear (red arrow), and another beefy oil seal (blue arrow) that keeps water out where the handle meets the body.
 I removed it to expose the bearing.

 Here is the drive gear.
 It's one of the biggest drive gears I've seen in a spinning reel.
 I can probably think of only two or three spinning reels that have bigger gears, notably the classic Intrepid Surfcast which I'm planning to review one day.
-A bigger gear generates more torque to be delivered to the pinion, and in the Van Staal's case the torque produced by this drive gear is greater than that produced by the gears of the Stellas, Saltigas, TwinSpins, and Penn TRQs.
+A bigger gear increases the torque of the pinion, and in the Van Staal's case this torque is greater than that produced by the gears of the Stellas, Saltigas, TwinSpins, and Penn TRQs.
 But that's not the end of the story.
 We will note this as "Fact #1" and we'll proceed.

 The teeth are not exactly what I'd call heavy gauge, but after a lot of use they show hardly any wear.
 I have a good track record in predicting the longevity of the gearing of new reels, but the VS has been there for ages and it's not a prediction to say that the gears will easily serve for a couple of decades with proper care.